IamSebastianDev/dev-server-details/readme.md

 ## Overview

-The `presentDetails` method will log your current enviroment, your localaddress, the ip address and the hostname to the console.
+The `presentDetails` method will log your current environment, your local address, the ip address and the hostname to the console.
 You can configure the theme as well as the actual text of the message using the inbuilt configuration API.

 ## Usage